When you first get pregnant, everything looks pretty normal from the outside.

 I had to go shopping for some ‘in-between’ pants that were a size or two up.

-Think elasticated, stretchy waistbands which could accomodate my bloated tummy.
+Think elasticated, stretchy waistbands which could accommodate my bloated tummy.

 These were much more comfortable and didn’t cut off my circulation when sitting down.